nikzzz1602/Heathbotmicrosoft/README.md

 # Health Bot Container

-A simple web page that allows users to communicate with the [Azure Health Bot](https://azure.microsoft.com/en-us/services/bot-services/health-bot/) through a WebChat.

 **Project Title:** Virtual health bot for disease detect and cure In order to use this Web Chat you need to visit the below website and use the service efficiently